Privacy doesn't help you when building

 3. Reduce exposure to the abuses associated with public records.

 4. Enjoy increased flexibility in acquiring assets and business interests

 without others gossiping about you.
 It prevents personalities from

 creating conflicts.
 For example, Disney obtained land using

 nominees, who were attorneys, and a group of corporations.

 This is so the local landowners wouldn't know what he had in mind

 to build a theme park.
 This kept land prices low and prevented

-1. It's difficult to obtain
+1. It's difficult or impossible to obtain

 corporate credit.
 Lenders want to see you associated with the